Events and occasions

 Examples of situations when you’ll need a special licence to sell or supply alcohol include:

 - ticketed events

 You do not need a special licence when:

-- you are supplying liquor to your guests in your own private residence
+- you are supplying alcohol to your guests in your own private residence

-- your guests are bringing liquor to your own private residence
+- your guests are bringing alcohol to your own private residence

 Special licences are required to be considered by the medical officer of health, the police and licensing inspectors.

 The application must be filed at least 20 working days before the event, however people should file the application even earlier to help ensure it is processed in time.

 Applications can be considered in less than 20 working days if the event is unexpected (for example, a funeral).
 The District Licencing Committee will decide if the event could have been foreseen.